shoutbomb/libsbapi/README.md

 1
 : Item is charged to patron

-### Example: chkhold– returns item barcode and if item has a hold
+###  chkhold– returns item barcode and if item has a hold

 https://server:port/cgi-bin/sb.cgi?report=chkhold&id=31967011342030